The purpose of this life is more about the things unseen.

 A few minutes ago while praying, I found myself tired and worn out from worrying so much about temporary things.
 I’ve been trying to keep our house spotless, the TV controls in their designated spot, and all of the laundry folded a particular way.

 Jesus reminded me that as much as a house is cleaned, it’s never going to be perfect.
 It’s always going to keep getting dirty, being used, and need to be updated and repaired.
 A house is to be lived in.
 A place where you dwell with those you love most.
 It does have to be taken care of, but is not something to obsess over.

 You and I are much like a house.
 We’re God’s holy temples.
 We seek to live for Him, but fall into sin daily.
 God is always there for us, investing into us, and making us better.
 He also forgives and cleanses us from sin all the time.
-We will never be perfect, but we have a Father and Maker who is invested into us being close and more like Himself.
+We will never be perfect, but we have a Father who is invested into making us more like Himself.